 Under Alternative 2, the runways are rehabilitated in their existing location with little or no changes to their vertical or horizontal dimensions.
-The implementation of an instrument approach for Runway 21 would decrease the angle of the approach surface to 30 to 1 and increase the number of trees that are obstructions within the approach.
-Additional property and avigation easements will be acquired to the south of the airport boundary, which will enable tree removal to mitigate obstructions to the approaches.
+Additional avigation easements will be acquired beyond the airport boundary below the approaches to Runway 03/21, which will enable tree removal to mitigate the existing obstructions to the approaches.
 However, obstructions to the Transitional Surfaces south of the runway centerline will remain under this alternative.